-"Every child has a right to an education" - Article 28 "Every child has a right to be happy" - Article 31 "Every child has a right to feel safe" - Article 19
+"Every child has a right to an education" - Article 28 "Every child has a right to relax and play" - Article 31 "Every child has a right to feel safe" - Article 19

-This stresses a non-punitive response to bullying and throughout the process there is the positive belief that the young people involved are not 'bad' and are capable of kind behaviour.
+This stresses a non-punitive response to bullying and throughout the process, there is the positive belief that the young people involved are not 'bad' and are capable of kind behaviour.
 This policy is aligned to the Anti Bullying Alliance principles.
-The policy is also drawn up aligned with the school Behaviour Policy using restorative strategies to find solutions.
-The school Anti Bullying Policy also refers to bullying behaviours which take place in and out of school IF the school is the common feature of relationships between the children in question at the centre of any bullying incident
+The policy is also drawn up aligned with the school Behaviour Policy using restorative strategies and Zones of Regulation principles to find solutions.
+The school Anti Bullying Policy also refers to bullying which take place in and out of school IF the school is the common feature of relationships between the children in question at the centre of any bullying incident e.g. cyber or online bullying